StephenBergman/MediMatch/components/_testing/ui-testing/components/SectionHeading/README.md

 # SectionHeading

 `SectionHeading` is a reusable component for displaying a section title, optional notes, and a divider.
-It is used in the UI testing suite of the Overwatch-Connect project.
+It is used in the UI testing suite of the MediMatch project.

 ## Props